reshmabidikar/slate/source/index.html.md

 #
 ```

-The description of the api in this documentation is limited to the most common use cases and does not include advanced features that we have crafted over the years from all the use cases we have seen from our users.
+The description of the API in this documentation is limited to the most common use cases and does not include advanced features that we have crafted over the years from all the use cases we have seen from our users.

-For questions about api use, or to report bugs, you can subscribe to the [Kill Bill user mailing list](https://groups.google.com/forum/#!forum/killbilling-users).
+For questions about API use, or to report bugs, you can subscribe to the [Kill Bill user mailing list](https://groups.google.com/forum/#!forum/killbilling-users).

 ## Authentication and RBAC

-In order to make apis calls, one needs to authenticate each request by passing an HTTP `Authorization` header and respect the HTTP Basic authentication scheme.
+In order to make API calls, one needs to authenticate each request by passing an HTTP `Authorization` header and respect the HTTP Basic authentication scheme.

 Depending on how the system has been configured, the authentication mechanism can happen using different options -- some or all at the same time: